dustyfingers/dustyfingers/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/dustyfingers/dustyfingers/master/wave.gif" width="30px">

-My name is Louie Williford and I'm a software developer from sunny Colorado Springs, Colorado.
-I have found my niche building user-oriented web solutions that scale.
-When I'm not coding you can find me at the dog park or playing guitar.
+My name is Louie Williford, and I'm a full stack software developer from sunny Colorado Springs, Colorado.
+I have found my niche building beautiful, user-oriented web solutions that scale.
+When I'm not coding you can catch me at the dog park, or playing guitar.
 You can find me elsewhere on the web on [LinkedIn][3] or my [personal site][4].

 ## 🔧 Technologies & Tools